 The software has no slot for it

-Off the shelf, there are two things you'd reach for, and neither fits.
+Nothing you can buy off the shelf has a slot for that payment.
+There are two things you'd reach for, and neither fits.

 A POS creates sales, so ringing this up mints a second tax invoice for the same sale.